Rolling Window Limit Recalibration for SPC Automation

 Deploying rolling limit recalibration in production requires orchestration beyond isolated scripts.
 The calculation function must be integrated into scheduled pipelines that handle data ingestion, validation, and visualization.

-1. Airflow Scheduling & Fallback Routing: Automate chart updates using Apache Airflow DAGs.
-Implement a fallback routing mechanism that triggers a static baseline calculation or alerts a quality engineer if the rolling window fails to converge due to sensor dropouts or data pipeline latency.
+Airflow scheduling and fallback routing.
+Automate chart updates using Apache Airflow DAGs.
+Implement a fallback mechanism that triggers a static baseline calculation or alerts a quality engineer if the rolling window fails to converge due to sensor dropouts or pipeline latency.
 Use Airflow's on_failure_callback to route exceptions to Slack or PagerDuty.

-2. Dynamic Visualization: Once limits are computed, pipe the output DataFrame directly into Dynamic Plotly Control Chart Rendering modules.
-Plotly's Scatter and Line traces can overlay rolling UCL/LCL bands with interactive hover tooltips, enabling operators to inspect limit drift in real time without refreshing static dashboards.
+Dynamic visualization.
+Once limits are computed, pipe the output DataFrame directly into dynamic Plotly control chart rendering modules.
+Plotly's Scatter and Line traces can overlay rolling UCL/LCL bands with interactive hover tooltips, enabling operators to inspect limit drift in real time.

-3. Validation & Boundary Checks: Before publishing updated limits to the MES or SCADA system, validate that UCL > LCL and that the window hasn't collapsed due to excessive NaN clustering.
-Implement a sanity check that compares the new rolling sigma against historical process capability (Cp/Cpk) to flag sudden variance inflation.
+Validation and boundary checks.
+Before publishing updated limits to the MES or SCADA system, validate that UCL > LCL everywhere (a collapsed window from excessive NaN clustering violates this).
+Compare the new rolling sigma against historical process capability (Cp/Cpk) to flag sudden variance inflation that may indicate sensor degradation rather than a true process change.

 Implementation Checklist for Quality Engineers

-• Outlier Treatment: Exclude known assignable causes from the rolling window calculation.
+window_size = 30for stable processes.
+Reduce to 15–20 only for rapid-changeover lines, accepting higher false-alarm risk. - Outlier treatment.
+Exclude known assignable causes from the rolling window calculation.
 Do not let one-off scrap events permanently inflate future limits.

-• Audit Trail: Log every limit recalculation event with timestamp, window parameters, and data point count.
+- Audit trail.
+Log every limit recalculation event with timestamp, window parameters, and valid point count.
 Maintain versioned limit snapshots for regulatory traceability (ISO 9001, IATF 16949).

-• Performance: Vectorized pandas operations scale efficiently to millions of rows.
-For sub-second latency on streaming data, migrate the rolling logic to Polars or implement a sliding window deque in pure Python.
+- Performance.
+Vectorized pandas operations scale efficiently to millions of rows.
+For sub-second latency on streaming data, migrate the rolling logic to Polars or implement a sliding window deque in pure Python with